MileHacker Logo

 Dining & Tipping Practices

 No strong tipping culture beyond rounding up the bill or leaving a loose change for good service.
-A "coperto" (admission charge) or "servizio" (service charge) is often part of the bill.
+A "coperto" (admission charge) or "servizio" (service charge) is frequently a part of the bill.

 Dining Customs